namtthan/namtthan/README.md

 - 👋 Hi, I’m @namtthan
-- 👀 I’m interested in biomedical engineering and organ-on-a-chip research
+- 👀 I’m interested in biomedical engineering, specifically organ-on-a-chip and microbiome research
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m currently learning bioinformatics and python
 - 💞️ I’m looking to collaborate on bioinformatics and organ-on-a-chip research
 - 📫 Reach me at nam . than @ utexas . edu